Yuteoctober/wins95Portfolio/README.md

   - Added sub folder on start menu imitating real windows 95 functionality 11/06/2024

+  - Added BitCoin price real-time tracking display and icon celebrating BTC hits $100k 12/5/2024
+    - User can hide / unhide in tap bar
+    - Using Coinbase websocket to display

 Library used:
   - React Draggable => drag and drop functionality
   - Framer-motion => for some animation